amrHassanAbdallah/log-insights-platform/backend/ingestor/README.md

 - [ ] Add streaming support for memory-efficient processing
 - [ ] Replace database with message queue for better scalability
 - [ ] Add environment-specific commands and configurations
+- [ ] revist the concurrency and locking over read
+- [ ] TODO# gave it another testing with empty state
+- [ ] TODO# gave it another testing with new records

 ### Medium Priority
 - [ ] Add metrics and monitoring